Viktor Tsoi, legend of Soviet rock

 In 1987 Viktor left the family and went to Moscow to be with Natalia Razlogova, film critic and translator.

 Marianna died on June 27, 2005.
-Alexander, the only child of Victor, works as a programmer.
+Alexander, the only child of Viktor, works as a programmer.
 He married Elena Osokina.